Core Content: Workloads & Expectations

 - Reduce rates: Half the traffic rates and retry

-- Check metrics: Prometheus queries for block height, tx count, DA stats
+- Check metrics: Prometheus queries for block height and tx count

 - Reproduce locally: Use local runner for faster iteration